michel4j/django-crisp-modals/README.md

     <script src="{% static 'crisp_modals/modals.min.js' %}"></script>
     <script>
         $(document).ready(function() {
-            $('#modal-target').initModal();
+            $('#modal-target').initModal({
+                setup: function (element) {
+                    // This function is called for each modal that is opened.
+                    // You can add any additional setup code here.
+                    ...
+                }
             });
-        window.setupModal = function(element) {
-            // Add any additional setup code here to be executed for each modal }
+        });
     </script>

 4. Create forms as follows.
 The main crispy-forms helper is available as `self.body` within the forms.
-   A footer helper is also available as `self.footer`, with submit and reset buttons already included.
+   A footer helper is also available as `self.footer`, with 'submit' and 'reset' buttons already included.
+To override the footer buttons, you can use the `self.footer.clear()` method to remove the default buttons and then add your own.

    ```python
    from crisp_modals.forms import ModalModelForm, Row, FullWidth